-Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments Average quality of ride of the sealed road network as measured by Smooth Travel Exposure 90% 91-92% 92% Target met at 92% as per latest 2020/21 HSI Roughness Data.
+PERFORMANCE MEASURES 0040/00 0000/04 0000/04 Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments Average quality of ride of the sealed road network as measured by Smooth Travel Exposure 90% 91-92% 92% Target met at 92% as per latest 2020/21 HSD Roughness Data.
 Percentage of footpaths that fall within the level of service standard for the condition of footpaths set out in the Asset Management Plan (less than or equal to 1.5m of grade 4 or 5 faults per km of footpath) 95% 98-100% 97.1% Target not met.
-2.9% of footpath network length have Grade 4 and 5 faults as per the latest 2020/21 footpatt condition data. will provide a well-maintained and n-purpose road and footpath network, well-utilised and available city centre ing.
+2.9% of footpath network length have Grade 4 and 5 faults as per the latest 2020/21 footpath condition data.
+We will provide a well-maintained and fit-for-purpose road and footpath network, and well-utilised and available city centre parking.
 City centre parking occupancy levels: 1) On-street 2) Off-street 3) Car park buildings Not measured Not measured 28% 80%-85% 85%-95% 85%-95% Not measured Not measured 92% Data is no longer available for the onstreet and off-street parking.
-Occupancy levels for car park buildings has increase dramatically since 2019/20.
+Occupancy levels for car park buildings has increased dramatically since 2019/20.
 From August 2020, a two-hour time limit was established in the city centre in an effort to help keep free parking available for shoppers and business customers.
 The percentage of the sealed local road network that is resurfaced 2% 4% 2% Target not met.
 A new maintenance contract is currently being established.
 The new contractor will deliver the remainder of the reseal programme.
 The percentage of customer service requests relating to roads and footpaths responded to within seven calendar days 93% 85% 89% Our contractor achieve 89% response within seven days.
 Most of these service requests were attributed to unsafe footpaths, hazards on the road or potholes.
-We will identify and respond to safety ssues, through education and engineering solutions.
-The change from the previous financial year in the number of people fatalities and serious injury crashes on the local road network, expressed as a number Decreasing the number of people injured or killed in crashes across the city (the number refers to a five-year rolling average for all roads within the city boundary (state highways and local roads) 193 165 230 There were 244 people injured or killed (in 230 crashes) during the fivyear period to the end Q4 2020/21.
-This is an increase of 37 (15%) from the 213 people injured or killed during the five-year period to the end of Q2019/20.
-Note: This KPI does no consider MVKT (millior vehicle km travelled) a so does not account for increases in population and vehicle use.
+We will identify and respond to safety issues, through education and engineering solutions.
+The change from the previous financial year in the number of people fatalities and serious injury crashes on the local road network, expressed as a number Decreasing the number of people injured or killed in crashes across the city (the number refers to a five-year rolling average for all roads within the city boundary (state highways and local roads) 193 165 230 There were 244 people injured or killed (in 230 crashes) during the five year period to the end of Q4 2020/21.
+This is an increase of 37 (15%) from the 213 people injured or killed during the five-year period to the end of Q4 2019/20.
+Note: This KPI does no consider MVKT (million vehicle km travelled) ar so does not account fo increases in population and vehicle use.